Fasteners

 adhesives

 A chemical substance used to bond two or more materials together.
-Adhesives are made up of nonmetallic materials.
+Adhesives are made of nonmetallic materials.

 assembler